janik6n/jetzt/README.md

 ## Usage

 1. Clone this repo to your local development machine.
-1. Add new *environment variable* `DEVHOME` to your `.bash_profile`
+1. Add new *environment variable* `DEVHOME` to your `.bash_profile`.
     - e.g. `export DEVHOME='/Users/me/Projects/'`
-1. Optional: Create a shortcut for the Bash Shell Script to your `.bash_profile`
+1. Optional: Create a shortcut for the Bash Shell Script to your `.bash_profile`.
     - e.g. `alias npp='. /Users/me/Projects/scaffold-project/new-python-project.sh'`
 1. Run the script with `npp` (should you have selected this as an alias) and follow the prompt.

 ## Contribution

 You want to contribute to this little project?
-Raise an issue first, let's discuss.
+Raise an issue first, let's discuss about your idea.

 ## License